llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 be distributed or not.
 Distributed programs can communicate across different nodes, and so can scale beyond a single node.
 Programs written with MPI, for example, would be distributed.
 Non-Distributed programs you may see referred to as shared memory or multithreaded.
-Python\'s multiprocessing package is a good example of a shared memory library.
+Python's multiprocessing package is a good example of a shared memory library.
 Whether your program is Distributed or Shared Memory dictates how you request additional cores: do they need to be all on the same node, or